Summary

 "PKCE" is again a general OAuth concept, not something Planhat-specific

-Next, click on the "Permissions" tab to configure the permissions
+Next, click on the "Permissions" tab to configure the OAuth Client permissions

 You have granular control over Create/View/Update/Remove/Export for each data model, and you can click on each data model to open up its nested properties (fields)

-You may notice that this is very similar to the data model permissions you'll be familiar with from Roles, and also the permissions you set in Private Apps (Service Accounts)
+You may notice that these permissions are very similar to the data model permissions in Roles, and also the permissions you set in Private Apps (Service Accounts)

 When you have finished configuring your OAuth Client, press "Save" in the top right